 - 1. Formulate ideas through the evaluation of appropriate research evidence, scientific concepts, principles, or review of previous experience (4) - 2.
 Generate, analyse, and critically evaluate scientific information and data using the most appropriate technology (4,7,8) - 3.
-Appraise and synthesise evidence-based information to gain new insights into aspects of current clinical Audiology practice (4) - 4.
+Appraise and synthesise evidence-based information to gain new insights into aspects of current clinical practice (4) - 4.
 Reflect on own learning and practice to develop personally and professionally (6) - 5.
-Communicate their ideas or information effectively to both scientific and non-scientific (3) audience using a variety of media - 6.
+Communicate their ideas or information effectively to both scientific and non-scientific audience using a variety of media the latter should include patients, relatives carers and colleagues. - 6.
 Propose, design and carry out an ethical research project or clinical audit (1-8) - 7.
 Perform a wide range of clinical procedures competently, and in accordance with health and safety guidelines (4) - 8.
 Work within scope of practice and professional codes of conduct (as specified by the PSRB requirements) (3,4) - 9.
-Communicate their ideas effectively to patients, relatives, carers and colleagues using a variety of media (3) - 10.
-Work both collaboratively, with an appreciation of skills required for leadership, to solve complex real-world problems (1,5) - 11.
-Demonstrate an autonomous and reflective approach to lifelong learning (2) - 12.
-Formulate learning and career development plans (1)

-- 13. Use a range of information technologies (7) - 14.
+Work both collaboratively, with an appreciation of skills required for leadership, to solve complex real-world problems (1,5) - 10.
+Demonstrate an autonomous and reflective approach to lifelong learning (2) - 11.
+Formulate learning and career development plans (1) - 12.
+Use a range of information technologies (7) - 13.
 Demonstrate a high level of numeracy, research and problem-solving skills (8)